HermanRas/MeatMe/README.md

 - Integrate OZOW Endpoint
 - Collect Active/no completed data from Payment System
 - Collect Order History from Payment system
+- EXCEL API for Admin Reporting
+- email triggers
+- email templates
+- pdf invoice on admin panel
+- pdf on status compete using order query for user
+- pdf invoice email on order complete

 ## Look-At-Implementing
-- EXCEL API for Admin Reporting
+- convert Specials from Pictures to Items